 - We installed software accidentally or intentionally but didn’t check its validity

-In any of these situations, we must contact my company to inform and take advice about the next steps.
+In any of these situations, we must contact our company to inform and take advice about the next steps.

 10) We are always responsible for our actions.
 This rule deals with what we call social engineering.
 Social engineering is a means by which an unknown, untrusted or at least an authorized person gains the trust someone inside an organization.
 We tend to declare that human is the weakest link in security and that’s why this rule is very important.